kapezit/rl_tracker/README.md

 CSV ISSUES fixes and prevention
 ---------

-The program is opening a CSV file [ all_platforms_ids.csv ] with column A as the platform and columns B as the ID.
+1)The program is opening a CSV file [ all_platforms_ids.csv ] with column A as the platform and columns B as the ID.
 Column one(plaform) reads the following codes: steam, xbl, xbox, xboxlive, psn, play, playstation, epic.
 Other codes dont work.

-Sometimes this file can trigger an error if it thinks there's data in blank spaces.
+2)Sometimes this file can trigger an error if it thinks there's data in blank spaces.
 CSV Error: Phantom data happens when a new set is copy/pasted into a column (columns) and the new set is smaller than the previous one.
 FIX: Make sure you select all blank rows and delete the data even when nothing appears in those rows.

+3)Make sure that all data in this csv is formatted as text and not numbers.
+Steam ids (numbers) can become truncated.
+Usually this truncation does not cause any errors but it is better to prevent any possible issues.